 A roofing estimate becomes the contract once you sign it.
 Before you put ink on the dotted line, take the time to review it, and make sure all the I’s are dotted and all the T’s crossed.
 Roofing estimates may be worded differently, but nevertheless the elements are the same.
-Read on as residential and commercial roofing company Coleman Roofing LLC shares the elements your roofing estimate should have.
+Read on as residential and commercial roofing company Coleman Roofing & Construction shares the elements your roofing estimate should have.

 List of Materials

 Sometimes referred to as the bill of materials, this is the complete list of the materials that will be used in the roofing project: the underlayment, the outer roofing material, and even accessories such as flashing and ridge caps.
 The material description should match the product line, as well as the colors and styles that you discussed with the contractor’s representative.
 Make sure you raise any questions, corrections, or changes before you sign the contract.

 Changes while roofing installation is in progress is not uncommon.
 Structural issues are sometimes discovered only when the old roof is removed, therefore repairs must be conducted before installation can proceed.
 Or perhaps the homeowner decided they wanted a different roofing color.
 Whatever the reason, a procedure needs to be in place to avoid unauthorized changes.
 In addition to outlining the process itself, the change procedure lists the person/s who are authorized to sign off on such changes.